Nicholas David: Early life

-Nicholas David Mrozinski was born in Minneapolis, Minnesota on August 14, 1980.
-He attended St. Joseph’s Catholic School in Rosemount, Minnesota from 1986-1995 (kindergarten-8th grade), and Eagan High School.
+Nicholas David Mrozinski was born in Minneapolis, Minnesota, on August 14, 1980.
+He attended St. Joseph’s Catholic School in Rosemount, Minnesota, from 1986 to 1995 (kindergarten-8th grade), and Eagan High School.
 He began piano lessons in the second grade, voice lessons in tenth grade, and sang and listened to classical and jazz music.
 He learned to play by ear and as a teenager would often play for his mother before going to bed.
 His grandfather was also an accomplished musician who plays the accordion.

 Music career

 David began his recording career in 2004 with the release "Four Legged Light", a solo acoustic album produced under his own Label, Wake the World.
 He would go on to record four more albums/EPs under that label.
 From 2007-2012 he would play four or five gigs a week around the Twin Cities area.

 The Voice

 In 2012, David auditioned for the third season of The Voice.
 He won a spot on Cee Lo Green's team, where he was dubbed "St. Nick".
 One of his signature performances was singing "You Are So Beautiful" to his pregnant wife, where both he and coach Cee Lo Green teared up.
 On early episodes of the show David opened up about his struggles with sobriety, weight gain, and his spirituality.